bcgov/sso-requests/docs/adr/0001-async-integration-submission-saga.md

   Jitter prevents every pod that failed against the same Keycloak outage from retrying in lockstep.
 - **`SELECT ...
 FOR UPDATE SKIP LOCKED`** claims plus a **lease** (`claimed_by` / `claimed_at`)
   guarantee a single owner per workflow and make a workflow abandoned by a crashed pod claimable again once the lease expires.
-A heartbeat refreshes the lease during long steps so it is not stolen mid-flight.
+A heartbeat refreshes the lease during long steps so it is not stolen mid-flight, and only while this worker still owns a claimable workflow.
+- **Every step is bounded by `WORKFLOW_STEP_TIMEOUT_MS`.** Without it a Keycloak call that never returns would be kept alive by its own heartbeat forever: never retried, never failed, never dead lettered.
+A timeout is raised as a `TransientStepError` so it retries with the normal backoff.
+- A delete **supersedes** any in-flight or queued workflow for the integration, and the orchestrator re-reads the workflow state before each step so a superseded workflow stops instead of re-creating what the delete just removed.
+Terminal transitions are state-guarded, so a superseded workflow can never overwrite the delete's outcome or dead letter itself.
 - Retries shorter than `IN_PROCESS_RETRY_CEILING_MS` are re-armed with an in-process timer; anything longer (and anything lost to a restart) is picked up by the cron tick.
 - Exhausted or permanently failed workflows are written to `request_workflow_failures` and raise a Rocket.Chat ops alert.
+Steps marked `optional` (currently `NOTIFY`) become `SKIPPED` instead of failing the workflow, because `FINALIZE` has already applied the integration by then.

 ### 5. Code quality and observability